 You might consider skipping resumes – it doesn’t always matter how many places someone has worked.
 If they can practically prove they are capable of doing your job, what’s not to like?

-You could take advantage of tech advances and ask candidates to submit a short introduction video in lieu of a resume to establish how they present themselves (and run it through AI to reveal further characteristics and behavioral insights).
+You could take advantage of tech advances that recruiting software offers and ask candidates to submit a short introduction video in lieu of a resume to establish how they present themselves (and run it through AI to reveal further characteristics and behavioral insights).

 6. Decentralize recruitment efforts.